 Navigating Cultural Sensitivities

 Medical devices, when introduced to new regions or cultures, can sometimes encounter resistance or misconceptions.
-Patents, while protecting the intellectual property, don’t necessarily account for these nuances.
+Patents, while protecting intellectual property, don’t necessarily account for these nuances.

 Strategies for Startups: